tom-dierckx/DHT-attiny85-i2c/README.md

 Hope this helps some people in exposing sensors using an attiny(85) as a i2c slave.
 I added the main links that I used for setting up the code in the Credits.

-Oh and offcourse the final result:
+Oh and of course the final result:

 ![alt text](/images/endresult.png "Title")